andykallian/pvsneslib/Meta-Sprites.md

     setPalette(&spritehero_pal, 128 + 0 * 16, 16 * 2);
 ```

-When you want to display your meta sprite, you will just need to refer to the correct index of sprite (**1** in our example, the coordinates to the metapsrite, the aaddress of the graphics and the fact we need to use small or large sprites.
+When you want to display your meta sprite, you will just need to refer to the correct index of sprite (**1** in our example, the coordinates to the metapsrite, the address of the graphics and the fact we need to use small or large sprites.

-Regarding our example, as the metasprite is made of **16x16** sprites and the pritemode is **OBJSIZE16_L32, we will have to specify PVSlesLib to use the small table entry for this one.
+Regarding our example, as the metasprite is made of **16x16** sprites and the spritemode is **OBJSIZE16_L32**, we will have to specify PVSnesLib to use the small table entry for this one.

 ```
     // draw the sprite